stikkireddy/dbtunnel/README.md

 Proxy solution to run elegant Web UIs natively inside databricks notebooks.

+**YOU CAN ONLY USE THIS IN DATABRICKS NOTEBOOKS WITH A RUNNING CLUSTER**

 ## Description

 Easy way to test the following things on a databricks cluster and notebooks